Security Devices and CCTV

 You must clearly indicate in your property description how many security cameras there are and where they or recording devices are located in or around your property.
 This applies even if the devices are not actively recording or are turned off (for example, outside near the doorbell).
 Concealing security cameras or recording devices is strictly forbidden.

 Important: During guests' stays, all security devices must remain turned off.
-This information should always be included in your property description.
+This requirement applies to all platforms and must always be mentioned in your property description.

 Booking.com